nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `prefix/Value`

 and can be either optional or mandatory, and variadic or not variadic.
-The table below showcases the four different possible notations of prefixes
+The table below showcases the four different possible notations of prefixes:

 |              | Mandatory       | Optional          |
 |--------------|-----------------|-------------------|